• ROENFR

 d) in case the conditions for adopting an opinion are not met, the points of view of the parties expressed in the CES Plenary will be adopted and transmitted to the initiator;

-e) resolutions in the exercise of its attributions, initiated by the president, the Executive Bureau, the Secretary General together with the specialized directorates, the permanent/temporary specialized committees or at least 24 members of the Plenary, 8 from each party.
+e) resolutions in the exercise of its attributions, initiated by the president, the Executive Bureau, the Secretary General together with the specialized directorates, permanent/temporary specialized committees or at least 24 members of the Plenary, 8 from each party.

 Art.
 34 – (1) The proceedings of the Plenary are recorded audio/video.
 The recording of the meeting will be ensured by ST and archived.
 Based on the recording, ST will prepare the summary of the minutes of the meeting.